 But, this makes today the perfect occasion to compile a list of all the wine book reviews on this site which will be added to as new reviews are published.

-If you have a work you’ve released whether via a big publisher or self-publishing, in paper or digital, please send it to me and I’ll be happy to cover it.
+If you have a work you’ve released whether via a big publisher or self-publishing, in paper or digital, please send it to me and I’ll be happy to read it and review it here.
 I’ll warn that it does take me a bit of time as, while I review wines on this site blind, all the books I thoroughly read.
 I mention this as I’ve discovered that many websites well, don’t!

 These are all listed alphabetically.
-Scores and full reviews are but one click away.
+Full reviews (including scores!) are but one click away.

 Non-fiction.
 Exactly what the title says in that it helps people get started who want to learn how to blind taste wines.

 Non-Fiction.
 A rather dramatized telling of earning the Certified Sommelier.

 Fiction.
 The tale of a young man who works his way up the ranks of the English wine business.

 Non-fiction.
 Not a wine book per se, but definitely in the format of a wine reference and told in such a manner that wine people will most likely enjoy it.